sholloway/big-data-tables/running-notes.md

 # Challenge: How does one benchmark and profile Spark jobs?
 I want to be able to understand the performance trade offs of using CSV vs Parquet vs ORC.
 What are the ways of doing this?

+# Challenge: Interact with a Spark cluster with the PySpark REPL
+TODO